ARMmbed/mbed-client/porting-guide.md

 # Introduction to LWM2M mbed client

-mbed client is structured as a set of modules.
+The mbed Client is structured as a set of modules.
 Each module declares which other modules it depends on.
 When you build a module, our build system `yotta` looks at these dependencies and installs the necessary modules before completing the build.

-This is also the process to build applications for the mbed client (including the example application in the release).
-The application declares dependencies on mbed client, and when it is built `yotta` ensures that the modules (and anything that they depend on, recursively) are present before building.
+This is also the process to build applications for the mbed Client (including the example application in the release).
+The application declares dependencies on the mbed Client and when it is built, `yotta` ensures that the modules (and anything that they depend on, recursively) are present before building.